-The other day my friend Leland asked if I knew any great SEO SERP tools that were free (serp is an acronymn for search engine ranking position).
-Personally, I am hooked on the paid tools SEOmoz offers, but I understand that when you start out in SEO you often don’t have the luxury of paying for the all the new shiny tools out there.
+The other day a friend asked if I knew any great SEO SERP tools that were free (serp is an acronymn for search engine ranking position).
+Personally, I feel the paid tools Moz offers do a great job in this area, but I understand that when you start out in SEO you often don’t have the luxury of paying for the many paid tools out there.

 So, you can see why finding a decent free SERP tool can be difficult.
 I love the challenge of finding free resources to help people in their SEO quest and hopefully my research from these efforts can help others.
 Therefore, below are the different tools I found that actually worked.
 I haven’t used most of them more than once or twice so my feedback is limited.
 Yet, the one thing I can guarantee is that they will show you your SERPS and that they are free (at least at the time of writing this).